ibm-cloud-docs/apps/updapps.md

 To remove an orphaned route, run the following command:

 ```
-bluemix app route-delete domain -n hostname -f
+ibmcloud app route-delete domain -n hostname -f

 ```
 {: tip}

 `domain` is the name of your domain, and `hostname` is the host name of the route for your application.
-For more information about the **bluemix app route-delete** command, type `bluemix app route-delete -h`.
+For more information about the **ibmcloud app route-delete** command, type `ibmcloud app route-delete -h`.